Micro Rainbow’s social inclusion programme is an integral part of its holistic approach to integration

-To kick start a series of dance/movement workshops led by resident choreographer Fearghus Ó Conchúir – and proudly sponsored by our allies at Wilsons Solicitors LLP – LGBTI asylum seekers and refugees from Micro Rainbow International (MRI) visited the Walthamstow Wetlands on a fine summer’s evening this June.
+To kick start a series of dance/movement workshops led by resident choreographer Fearghus Ó Conchúir – and proudly sponsored by our allies at Wilsons Solicitors LLP – LGBTI asylum seekers and refugees from Micro Rainbow visited the Walthamstow Wetlands on a fine summer’s evening this June.

 The Walthamstow Wetlands is a reservoir site that has provided clean water to boroughs of London for over 150 years.
 Equally important, the site has been a place of refuge and shelter for various types of wildlife and has become an internationally important nature reserve for waterfowl and exotic birds, which migrate thousands of miles to get to the Wetlands.